RaoulGrn/ticket-maestros/README.md

     Install the necessary dependencies by running the command: npm install --force (force because of a component called flippy).
      Start the frontend development server using the command: npm run dev.
        Usage Once the web application is running, users can interact with it using the following features:
-    NOTE: TO USE THE CHATGPTIMPLEMENTATION IN HOTEL.jsx add your own OPENAIAPI Key.
+    NOTE: TO USE THE OPEN_AI API integration IN HOTEL.jsx (the three green buttons) add your own OPENAIAPI Key.
     The code was written for testing a simple idea and was left there.
 Basically you can ask GPT for info about attraction name, event location and city.

 Search: Enter keywords or specific details related to the desired concert tickets in the search bar to find relevant options.